openwings-project/opendata/README.md

 ## About the data

 We are providing the "raw" reads that we have generated from genomic libraries enriched for UCE loci.
 It is important to note that these data **HAVE NOT** been rigorously quality controlled.
-The taxonomy of the individuals sequenced also **HAVE NOT** been standardized.
+The taxonomy of the individuals sequenced also **HAS NOT** been standardized.

 What this means is that we think these data represent the species indicated and the loci targeted, but we have not performed significant analyses of these data to verify that this is the case.
 Verification is an ongoing process.
-This also means some species labels could be incorrect.
+This also means some species labels **could be incorrect**.

 ## Data format